ryan606rev/cloud-of-solitude/README.md

 transferred into a new appropriately sized array so that a long list of null fields would not be printing out in the new csv-bad file.

+I had an issue inserting into the table that created in my database.
+The java tutorials were basically all identical so I ended up looking directly at the SQLite text commands and that is where I found my solution.

 In the end I believe there were still a few errors thrown by SQLite about a few of the entries but those will have to remain for now because I have run out of time.
 Overall I do Believe that I have satisfied the requirements for this project.
 I hope my effort shows in the finished product because it was quite a bit of work to get it to this point.
 I